Hello 2024!

 Stevens and Pend Oreille: 175 could be tough to do in both.
 They're such huge counties, and they have some amazing habitat, but there are definitely some rough patches in the lists here.
 Things like... cormorants and Rock Pigeons, and Greater Yellowlegs become difficult.
 Very excited for this year, and I just can't imagine making *separate* trips up to the far corner for separate years.
 If I'm up there, I'm staying and doing some birding.
 It's *six* hours to Sullivan Lake from my home!

 Franklin and Benton: 150 years.
 No problem.
 175. . .
-I might hit that mark one of them.
+I might hit that mark in one of them.
 These counties are strange because there's like . . . two birds listed as code 1, and the rest are all code 3.
 This is complete hyperbole, but. . . it's *like* that.
 Apparently, you can find a Brown Creeper every year if you go to that one tree.

 Asotin and Garfield: Sure.
 I just want my Garfield County crow.
 Is that too much to ask?
 "Only" five hours to Clarkston from Renton.
 The Blue Mountains really have me intrigued - can't wait to do this year.
 Garfield may be every bit as tough as Columbia.